kOaDT/hate-crimes-map/CONTRIBUTING.md

 # Open Source and Contributing

 The Hate Crimes Map is entirely open source, and contributions are welcome!
-If you’re a developer passionate about data visualization or social justice, you're in the right place.

 ## Here’s how you can contribute: